Find Your Perfect School

 GanttPRO is another powerful project management app that is simple and what many consider as the alternative to Microsoft Project.
 As its name implies, the app is based on Gantt charts that allow you to break big projects into smaller tasks on a visually appealing timeline.

-You can also work with resources and their workloads, collaborate with teams, log in your times, and do other project-related activities.
+You can also work with resources and their workloads, collaborate with teams, log in your time, and do other project-related activities.
 Paid pricing of the app will depend on what you need from it, although there is a 14-day free trial period.

 8. Avoid Biting More than You Can Chew